-Here are some things to consider as you weigh potential tax moves between now and the end of the year for fortune 500 employees.
+Here are some things to consider as you weigh potential tax moves between now and the end of the year for corporate employees.

 1. Defer income to next year